 Day Trips From Split

 Split is a perfect location to explore the Dalmation Coast and inland sights.
+We usually prefer to hire a car in Split as we enjoy the flexibility of a self-drive excursion but tours are also an option.
 Here are some of the top day trips from Split.

 Game of Thrones fans will likely recognize Klis Fortress as it appeared more than once in the popular television series.
 The imposing structure has been perched on this bluff for more than 2,000 years.
 It was the site of battles and bloodshed for ancient Illyrian tribes, the Mongols, Ottomans, Romans and others.